 The Designated Teacher reports to the Senior Management Team and the Staffing and Pupil Welfare Governor sub-committee.

-Here is the Holly Park Child Protection & Safeguarding policy
+Here is the Holly Park Child Protection and Safeguarding Policy

 All staff receive appropriate initial child protection training and regular updating, as well as being supervised and supported in the work they do.
 All staff and some Governors received updated training in 2022.
 Information is available on how to obtain advice, support and help if there is a concern that a child is being harmed in any way.